Kingdom of Nepal: 2006 democracy movement

 The king's new regime made little progress in his stated aim of suppressing the insurgents.
 The European Union described the municipal elections of February 2006 as "a backward step for democracy", as the major parties boycotted the election and the army forced some candidates to run for office.
 In April 2006 strikes and street protests in Kathmandu forced the king to reinstate the parliament.
 A seven-party coalition resumed control of the government and stripped the king of most of his powers.
 As of 15 January 2007, a unicameral legislature under an interim constitution governed Nepal.

 Abolition of the monarchy

 The Constituent Assembly came to fruition on 24 December 2007 when it was announced that the monarchy would be abolished in 2008 after the Constituent Assembly elections; and on 28 May 2008, Nepal was declared a Federal Democratic Republic.

 Zones, districts, and regions

-Nepal was divided into 14 zones and 75 districts, grouped into 5 development regions.
+Nepal was divided into 14 zones and 75 districts, grouped into 5 development regions:

+The five development regions of Nepal were (from east to west):

 Each district was headed by a fixed chief district officer responsible for maintaining law and order and coordinating the work of field agencies of the various government ministries.
 The 14 zones were: